 The fee for service (FFS) comparison between both CPTs is that CPT 20610 can be charged $44 – $46 for facility and $66 – $68 for non-facility.
 While CPT 20611 can be charged $60 – $62 for facility and $102 – $108 for non-facility.

 Selecting suitable CPT as per the description of the procedure has a huge impact on the whole revenue cycle.

 Does CPT Code 20610 Need a Modifier?

-The one-word answer for the above question is a big YES.
-CPT code 20610 may always require a laterality modifier to represent the side of the body on which the service is executed as we know that all major joints in the human body are bilateral, i.e., Wrist, Knee, Hip.
+The one-word answer to the above question is a big YES.
+CPT code 20610 may always require a laterality modifier to represent the side of the body on which the service is executed, as we know that all major joints in the human body are bilateral, i.e., Wrist, Knee, Hip.

 To represent the side of the body, there is always a need for a right or left modifier.

 Following are some of the modifiers which can be used with CPT 20610 as below: